privacyidea/privacyidea/doc/policies/index.rst

   has a priority of 3 and ``pol2`` has a priority of 2, privacyIDEA will honor only the ``pol2`` policy and authenticate the user against the RADIUS server ``radius1``.

-  In case of policy conflicts, multiple matching policies with the same priority will raise an error.
+  Policy conflicts can still occur if multiple policies with the same priority specify different values for the same action.